openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 }
 ```

-Federations that conform to those specified in [@!OpenID.Federation] are identified by the `type` `urn:ietf:params:oauth:federation`.
+Federations that conform to those specified in [@OpenID.Federation] are identified by the `type` `urn:ietf:params:oauth:federation`.
 Individual federations are identified by the entity id of the trust anchor.
 If the federation decides to use trust marks as signs of whether an entity belongs to a federation or not then the federation is identified by the `type` `urn:ietf:params:oauth:federation_trust_mark` and individual federations are identified by the entity id of the trust mark issuer.

-Trust schemes that conform to the TRAIN [@!TRAIN] trust scheme are identified by the `type` `https://train.trust-scheme.de/info`.
+Trust schemes that conform to the TRAIN [@TRAIN] trust scheme are identified by the `type` `https://train.trust-scheme.de/info`.
 Individual federations are identified by their DNS names.

 An example `claims` parameter containing a `presentation_definition` that filters VCs based on their federation memberships is given below.